jdoleary/Spellmasons/docs/PlaytestHistory.md

     - shield graphic doesn't show if archer with shield was already hurt when it got shield
     - check the tape: I didn't get full mana on new turn
     - archer's shouldn't have infinite range
-    - GOt the "this spell will damage you" when healing
+    - Got the "this spell will damage you" when healing
     - UX: SHould be able to drag order of spells in queued spells
     - gets laggy with 'expand' 'pull' for lots of guys
     - Feedback: